 If only we could just remove one select line.
 Well, we can do that by joining two select lines.
 That would essentially reduce the two lines to one single line.
 This is the result we get by applying our logic.

 Similar to the process we saw above, you can design an 8 to 1 multiplexer using 2:1 multiplexers, 16:1 mux using 4:1 mux, or 16:1 mux using 8:1 multiplexer.
 Try designing these using only multiplexers using similar logic to the one we saw above.
 Cross-check your answers with the designs below.

 You can also go the opposite way and use a multiplexer with more inputs than required as a smaller mux.
 Here’s an 8:1 multiplexer being used as a 2:1 multiplexer.

 How to make logic gates using multiplexers?

 Let’s start with the NOT gate.
 We know that it just inverts the input and has one input.
 If we consider the select line to be the input, apply a HIGH logic at Io, and LOW logic at I1, we get a NOT gate.

 Similarly, by applying some logic, you can derive all other gates using just 2:1 Mux.
 Try it!
-It’s a good logical ability increasing exercise.
+It’s a good exercise for increasing logical ability.